Shields

 At that moment, the glow ignites within me, and the glow mixes with the healing energy.

-The glow is many things, including an amplifier, a catalyst.
+The glow is many things, including an amplifier and a catalyst.

 He passes out.